Should you Rent the place you live, or should you buy it? Rent or buy, buy or rent – which is best?

 Great!
 Sell the property and you’re a millionaire!!!
 OK, you had an interest only mortgage, so you’re only a £812,500 – onaire.
 But still.

 Well done you.
-You’re a genius and the renter just an asshat.
+You’re a genius and the renter just an idiot.

 But… you still need to live somewhere.
 Let’s say you want to buy somewhere like you live now.
-Maybe it’s a bit smaller cos the kids have pissed off, but you want to live somewhere a bit nicer.
+Maybe it’s a bit smaller cos the kids have gone, but you want to live somewhere a bit nicer.